awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 Currently, AWS IoT Greengrass snap software is available for AWS IoT Greengrass core version 1\.8 only\.

  The AWS IoT Greengrass snap software download makes it possible for you to run a version of AWS IoT Greengrass with limited functionality on Linux cloud, desktop, and IoT environments through convenient containerized software packages\.
 These packages, or snaps, contain the AWS IoT Greengrass software and its dependencies\.
 You can download and use these packages on your Linux environments as\-is\.

- The AWS IoT Greengrass snap is updated automatically with new versions of the AWS IoT Greengrass core software and associated dependencies\.
-You can turn off these automatic updates at any time\.

 **Note**
  The AWS IoT Greengrass snap allows you to run a version of AWS IoT Greengrass with limited functionality on your Linux environments\.
 Currently, Java, Node\.js, and native Lambda functions are not supported\.
 Machine learning inference, connectors, and noncontainerized Lambda functions are also not supported\.